razvanrujoiu/SwiftyCarousel/README.md

 - Set card corner radius
 - Show/hide paging indicator with customizable colors and size
 - Supports any SwiftUI Views as items
+- Requires a minimum version of iOS 15

 ## Installation